 - International Laws: Offer a global framework for conservation.

 Local communities play a crucial role in conservation efforts.
-From participating in owl counts to habitat restoration projects, community involvement is key to the long-term survival.
+From participating in owl counts to habitat restoration projects, community involvement is key to long-term survival.

 - Owl Counts: Help in monitoring population trends.